- Safety and Health Topics

 Following good hand hygiene protocols, safe injection practices, and other infection control techniques may further reduce healthcare worker exposure to Ebola virus and other infectious agents.

 Healthcare workers deploying to and/or working in Ebola-impacted areas (e.g., countries in Africa where the virus is currently spreading) may require additional protections.
 Under austere conditions, facilities for routine hand hygiene, cleaning and decontamination of environmental surfaces, adequate air exchange and ventilation, and other factors that reduce exposure to and transmission of Ebola virus may not exist.
 Frequent contact with high densities of Ebola patients may also require higher levels of respiratory protection (including encapsulating suits with powered air-purifying respirators) and other PPE.
-CDC offers two guidance documents for workers in African healthcare settings:
+CDC offers guidance for workers in healthcare settings outside of the U.S.

 The CDC has prepared guidance for airline flight crews, cleaning personnel, and cargo operations workers.